awsdocs/amazon-workmail-administration-guide/doc_source/monitoring-workmail-cloudwatch.md

 # Monitoring Amazon WorkMail with Amazon CloudWatch<a name="monitoring-workmail-cloudwatch"></a>

 You can monitor Amazon WorkMail using CloudWatch, which collects raw data and processes it into readable, near real\-time metrics\.
-These statistics are kept for 15 months, so that you can access historical information and gain a better perspective on how your web application or service is performing\.
+The free metrics are stored for 15 months, so that you can access historical information and gain a better perspective on how your web application or service is performing\.
 You can also set alarms that watch for certain thresholds, and send notifications or take actions when those thresholds are met\.
 For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

 ## CloudWatch metrics for Amazon WorkMail<a name="cw-metrics"></a>